chen-grace-p4/APCSFinalProject/README.md

 5-24 (class + home) Grace C: Made basic blueprints for Notepad, Things, Pizza, and Game.
 Coded very basic prototype of changing screens with the use of the main Fooderia file and a Game object.

+5-24 (class+ home) Shriya A: Listed out the methods/ a brief description of their function for the main file to code later and tested out issues with having static vs non-static methods.

 5-25 (home) Grace C: Fixed basic layout/color for screen changing and made it more efficient by creating a Buttons class.
 Completed most methods in pizza object (and added appropriate code in Fooderia and Game class) so that there is a very basic pizza making station in the "sauce" screen.

+5-25 (home) Shriya A: Made the blueprint for the Customers Class; created the constructor and instance variables for said class along with some of the main methods such as those that return the variables, the show() method, move(), and customerComes() method.
+I added code for those methods to work in the main file under draw as well as in the Game class.